All The Hills Are Brown and The Sky Is Blue …

 As they say, all sunshine makes a desert.

-Outside of Florida and the extreme south of Texas, few places in the conterminous United States see temps regularly reach the mid 80s in the dead of winter.
-While it is nice having warm, clear weather in January, the California sunshine that fuels this weather is a doubled-edged sword for the Golden State.
-For it is in winter when the overwhelming majority of the state’s precipitation falls.
+Outside of Florida and the extreme south of Texas, few places in the conterminous United States see temperatures regularly reach the mid 80s in the dead of winter.
+While it is nice having warm, clear weather in January, the California sunshine that fuels this weather is a double-edged sword for the Golden State.
+For it is in winter when most of the state’s precipitation falls.
 This is a crucial time for replenishing the state’s water resources and nourishing it endemic flora and with life-giving water.

 The author stands in an area of the Simi Hills near Oak Park on 01/17/2021.
 The rains that fell in December 2020 were not sufficient to “green” the landscape.